h2o2k/PyAlien/README.md

 5. Create a new Pull Request

 ## References
-Sample project taken from Python Crash Course First Edition
+Sample project taken from Python Crash Course First Edition.